rtio/blog/content/posts/from-the-beginning-until-today-the-php-infrastructure-story.md

 ![TIOBE index chart](/tiobe_index_last_20_years.png)

 I believe one of those reasons for this technology change is because some languages aren't designed to run in our current environments.
-After thinking a lot, I figure out that the infrastructure sais which languages keep in use and which becomes obsolete.
+After thinking a lot, I figure out that the infrastructure says which languages keep in use and which becomes obsolete.

 # Virtues of PHP